BitMavrick/Reporter/README.md

 ### Installation

-_Now you have to setup your .env file with necessary informations.
-If you are good at laravel development then its very easy to you._
+_Now you have to set up your .env file with the necessary information.
+If you are good at Laravel development then it's very easy for you._

-1. Generate new key for the project
+1. Generate a new key for the project

 ```sh
 php artisan key:generate